-Sullivan and Worcester is a large, cautiously growing Boston
+Sullivan & Worcester is a large, and still growing, Boston

-firm with emphases on corporate, tax, and litigation and a knack
+law firm with emphases on corporate, tax and litigation and a knack

 From Orleans Energy to Israeli Tech

 Sullivan & Worcester was founded in Boston in 1941 by two

 well-respected legal minds, Judge Sullivan and John Worcester

 (pronounced Wooster).
 The firm now has three additional outposts;